- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate these risks and protect data integrity, it is important to regularly back up data from the NAS device to an external storage location, perform routine file system checks and repairs, and ensure the NAS firmware is up to date.
 Additionally, using redundant storage configurations such as RAID can provide some level of data protection in case of file system corruption.

-Although NAS Turbo Station TS-1269U-RP can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-1269U-RP can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -